 - J-213 6-Person by Jet Spa: $1,499.99 + $79.99 shipping

-Entry-level hot tubs: This category offers basic spa features with limited options.
+Entry-level hot tubs: These affordable hot tubs offer basic spa features with limited options.
 Tub exteriors and interiors are typically made of durable plastic.
 The hot tubs are lightweight and easy to move and run by “plug and play” method or simply switching on the plug.